pvasek/kudu-wiki/Web-Jobs.md

 By default the first option is used (`in place = false`) other than for `.js` node.js scripts (`in place = true`).

-To explicitly configured this option add a file to the root of your WebJob called `settings.job` with this content:
+You can explicitly configure this setting in your [settings.job](#settingsjobs-reference). e.g.

     { "is_in_place": true/false }

 ## Scheduling a triggered WebJob ##

-To schedule a triggered WebJob you need to add a **schedule** property to the `settings.job` file.
+To schedule a triggered WebJob you need to add a **schedule** property to the [settings.job](#settingsjobs-reference) file.
 The value of the **schedule** is [cron expression](https://code.google.com/p/ncrontab/wiki/CrontabExpression) that has **6** fields to represent the schedule: `{second} {minute} {hour} {day} {month} {day of the week}`.

 Each field can have a specific value (1), a range (1-10), a set of values (1,2,3), all values (*), an interval value (*/2 == 0,2,4,6,...) or a mix of these (1,5-10).

-Whenever the `settings.job` file is updated with a new schedule, the WebJob's schedule will automatically update, it is best to deploy the `settings.job` as part of the WebJob (should be in the root of the WebJob's files).
+Whenever the `settings.job` file is updated with a new schedule, the WebJob's schedule will automatically update, it is best to deploy the `settings.job` as part of the WebJob.

 > For the schedule to work it requires the website to be configured as **Always On** and is not an Azure Scheduler but an internal implementation of a scheduler.